xrowgmbh/rest-bundle/Resources/public/js/angular/openIDConnect/README.md

 ## Documentation

-This is a OpenID Connect client for login an user and creating a jwt token on selected domains.
+This is a OpenID Connect client with using a jwt token on selected domains.

 1. For developing please edit the .ts-files in Resources/public/js/angular/openIDConnect/app and compile with
 - cd vendor/xrow/rest-bundle/Resources/public/js/angular/openIDConnect